nushastro/website/docs/cosmology/observations/cmb.md

 ## Big Bang

 But what was this 'start of the universe'?
 We can extrapolate by turning back the clock and undoing the expansion of the universe.
 This leads to the universe contracting down to a single point, containing every single thing in the universe.
-This state is called a singularity (since we're effectively multiplied all distances by 0), and the resulting expansion is the Big Bang.
+This state is called a singularity (since we've effectively multiplied all distances by 0), and the resulting expansion is the Big Bang.

 ### Location